Hear Me Out: Fusional Approaches for Audio Augmented Temporal Action Localization: Abstract

 \section{Abstract}

 State of the art architectures for untrimmed video Temporal Action Localization (TAL) have only considered RGB and Flow modalities, leaving the information-rich audio modality totally unexploited.
 Audio fusion has been explored for the related but arguably easier problem of trimmed (clip-level) action recognition.
 However, TAL poses a unique set of challenges.
 In this paper, we propose simple but effective fusion-based approaches for TAL.
 To the best of our knowledge, our work is the first to jointly consider audio and video modalities for supervised TAL.
 We experimentally show that our schemes consistently improve performance for state of the art video-only TAL approaches.
-Specifically, they help achieve new state of the art performance on large-scale benchmark datasets - ActivityNet-1.3 (52.73 mAP@0.5) and THUMOS14 (57.18 mAP@0.5).
+Specifically, they help achieve new state of the art performance on large-scale benchmark datasets - ActivityNet-1.3 (54.34 mAP@0.5) and THUMOS14 (57.18 mAP@0.5).
 Our experiments include ablations involving multiple fusion schemes, modality combinations and TAL architectures.
-Our code, models and associated data will be made available.
+Our code, models and associated data are available at \url{https://github.com/skelemoa/tal-hmo}.

-\section{Introduction}
+\section{\uppercase{Introduction}}

-With the boom in online video production, video understanding has become one of the most heavily researched domains in academia.
+With the boom in online video production, video understanding has become one of the most heavily researched domains.
 Temporal Action Localization (TAL) is one of the most interesting and challenging problems in the domain.
-The objective of TAL is to identify and localize actions in a long, untrimmed, real world video.
+The objective of TAL is to identify the category (class label) of activities present in a long, untrimmed, real world video and their temporal boundaries (start and end time).
 Apart from inheriting the challenges from the related problem of \textit{trimmed} (clip-level) video action recognition, TAL also requires accurate temporal segmentation, i.e. to precisely locate the start time and end time of action categories present in a given video.